 - Wash your hands before placing the mask on your face so that it covers both your nose and mouth.
 Adjust the mask so that there are no gaps.

 - Once you have the mask on, do not touch the mask.
 If you must touch the mask, wash your hands right away or use hand sanitizer with at least 60% alcohol.

 - Keep the mask on the entire time you are in public.
-Do not slip the mask down on your neck, below your nose or mouth, or up on your forehead.
+Do not slip the mask down on your chin or neck, wear it below your nose or mouth or up on your forehead, wear it only on your nose, or dangle it from one ear.
 This makes the mask useless.

 - Once you return home, remove the mask by touching only the ties or ear loops.
 Do not touch the front of the mask or your eyes, nose, mouth, or face.
 Wash your hands after removing the mask.

 - Do not share masks or touch masks used by other people in your household.